PamCatten/hot-stuff/README.md

 ### Right-to-Left Text Support
 ### Additional Language Support
+While Hot Stuff currently only supports English, we recognize the importance of language diversity and are committed to expanding our language support in the future for the benefit of a global audience.

+If you are capable of translating a language that is not currently supported and would like to contribute, we would welcome and encourage your help; The app strings are available in the Hot Stuff project over on [Transifex](https://www.transifex.com/pamcatten/hot-stuff/).

+If you want to translate a language that isn't already included within the project, feel free to send us an [email](mailto:campatten.dev@outlook.com), and we'll add your language when we see it.

 ## Similar software
 The format of Hot Stuff is entirely our own creation, which is unfortunate, because it means we put a lot time into re-inventing stuff that already exists!
-If, like us, you didn't know the name of this type of project, and as a result, didn't know what to google when you started, these apps are called home inventory or inventory management software.
+If, like us, you didn't know the name of this type of project, these apps are called home inventory or inventory management software.

-Due to its offline nature, FOSS-ness, requiring no account or personal information, and a (relatively) lighter size, Hot Stuff still serves a niche unfilled by some of the other software listed below; with the caveat that the general structure will likely be similar to some, if not all of the other applications.
+Due to its offline nature, lack of monetization, requiring no account or personal information, and a (relatively) lighter size, Hot Stuff still serves a niche unfilled by some of the other software listed below; with the caveat that the general structure will likely be similar to some, if not all of the other applications.

-Similar deployed software that helps users record, sort, and list their items on Android (the list may be incomplete, and some appear to be unmaintained):
+Similar software that helps users record, sort, and list their items on Android (the list may be incomplete, and some appear to be unmaintained):
 * [Sortly](https://play.google.com/store/apps/details?id=com.sortly.mythings&pcampaignid=web_share)
 * [Encircle](https://play.google.com/store/apps/details?id=com.encircle&pcampaignid=web_share)
 * [HouseBook](https://play.google.com/store/apps/details?id=chenige.chkchk.wairz&pcampaignid=web_share)